DTG Printing - How It Works

 2. Let us know about the garments you plan to use.

-To easily finalise the order, we do all the necessary checks and create an electronic preview, which you can approve from the comfort of your home.
-Once the preview has been approved, the printing can begin.
+To easily finalize the order, we do all the necessary checks and create an electronic preview for you to approve.
+Once you are happy with the preview, the printing can begin.

 DTG Printing Sample